 Tracey DePasquale became LAMPa’s director in May, 2016, after serving three years as associate director.
-Tracey brings experience in journalism, education, community development, and ministry to her post.
+She brings experience in journalism, education, community development, farming and ministry to her post.

-Tracey holds a master’s degree in government administration from the University of Pennsylvania Fels Center of Government and a bachelor’s degree in journalism from Indiana University of Pennsylvania, where she was active at the Lutheran Campus Center.
-She has attended Lutheran Theological Seminary at Gettysburg, and earned her teaching certificate in secondary education through Wilson College in Chambersburg.
-Tracey grew up on a dairy farm near Mercersburg, Franklin County.
+DePasquale holds a master’s degree in government administration from the University of Pennsylvania Fels Center of Government, and a bachelor’s degree in journalism from Indiana University of Pennsylvania.

 A lifelong Lutheran, she is a member of St. Matthew Evangelical Lutheran Church in York, and studied at the Lutheran Theological Seminary in Gettysburg.

 She enjoys kayaking with friends and hiking almost anywhere with her two young adult children, but especially in our National Parks.

 Rev. Erin Jones joined LAMPa’s team in August of 2023.
 She brings a wealth of faithful advocacy experience, having served as a Public Policy Director during her year of service with Lutheran Volunteer Corps, as well as serving on Policy Councils for the Lutheran Office of Public Policy in California and LAMPa.

 Jones received her bachelor’s degree in both religion and political science from St. Olaf College and earned a Master of Divinity degree from Pacific Lutheran Theological Seminary.
 She was ordained in 2016 and has served congregations in Southern California and Southwestern Pennsylvania.
 She completed the Iron Sharpening Iron Executive Leadership Certificate at Princeton Theological Seminary in 2023.